A Gender Stereotyping Discussion

 So what is the problem?
 I am no expert, but in the south manhood is often defined by some combination of what you eat, drink, hunt, shoot, and drive.
 This is the worldview in which I was raised even if it was not intentional.
 As I pursued piercing of every sort, this caused no lingering ill effects.
 But it was unquestionably awkward with the generation above me.
 For those who experienced SSA or varying degrees of gender dysphoria, this has led to fiercer confusion, friction, and stumbling.

 Let me highlight an exaggerated example.
 The group of individuals most loudly protesting Caitlynn Jenner's sex, despite her reassignment surgery, is often the loudest proclaimer of what actions are becoming a "real man."
 We get it.
 The Caitlynn Jenner meme is supposed to be funny (you should know that it isn't).
-But when the "if your man doesn't do this you're dating a chick" meme follows it, I really start to question intelligence.
+But when the "if your man doesn't do <this thing> you're dating a chick" meme follows it, I really start to question intelligence.
 Ironic is it not?
 Now perhaps not everyone has experienced this.
-But particularly in the conservative, Christian south it is a mindset that manifests itself in a number of small ways.
+But particularly in the conservative, Christian South it is a mindset that manifests itself in a number of small ways.
 Manhood is essentially defined by what you do.

 Why would we do this?
 Because whether or not there is disagreement on the stereotyping, I hope we can acknowledge that the Scriptures call us to the highest standard of protecting our brothers and sisters in Christ.
 Ingrained in the Christian community should be a desire to protect one another and keep them from harm.
-This harm should include psychological, emotional and physical.
+This harm should include psychological, emotional, and physical.
 Some might scoff and think this will only result in "soft" children.
 My answer to that would be that if we define "soft" as well-adjusted, loved, and Christ-like then sure.

 As a way of reminder, it was the Pharisees who hung heavy burdens on people (Matt 23:4).
 Jesus warned that causing a "little one" to sin was a grave offense (Matt 18:6).
 Paul says we are not to quarrel over opinion (Rom 14:1).
 We are never to put a stumbling block in front of a brother (Rom 14:13).
 He also teaches that we should not provoke our children to anger (Eph 6:4).
-Non-biblical gender stereotypes goes against all of these passages.
+Non-biblical gender stereotypes go against all of these passages.

 As comfortable as we might be in those stereotypes we are equally sinning against anguishing brothers and sisters in Christ.